evolbio/OptTF2/README.md

 ---

-Only on Zenodo at https://doi.org/10.5281/zenodo.6798421, the directories output/ and analysis/ contain all parameters, output data, and plots for runs used in the manuscript plus many other sample runs.
-Zenodo also includes the GitHub code tagged as version zenodo_1.0.
+Only on Zenodo at https://doi.org/10.5281/zenodo.6798420, the directories output/ and analysis/ contain all parameters, output data, and plots for runs used in the manuscript plus many other sample runs.
+Zenodo also includes the GitHub code tagged as version zenodo_1.1.

 [GitHub](https://github.com/evolbio/OptTF) has the source code along with this file but without the output/ and analysis/ directories.
 Small updates will be posted on GitHub without updating the Zenodo version.
 In other words, GitHub is the best place for the source code, and Zenodo is the best place for the extra files in the output/ and analysis/ directories.

+The final section of this README file provides a brief summary of each the .jl script files in the src/ directory.

 # Getting started with the code